Sharing Reports and Projects

-It is important that your Server is set up to run as a Web Server - instructions can be found in this article.
+It is essential that the hosting Server is configured to function as a Web Server.
+Detailed instructions for this setup can be found in this article.

 Project links